seon0313/unwork_countdown/README.md

 - [🇺🇸 English](https://github.com/seon0313/unwork_countdown/blob/main/README.md)
 - [🇰🇷 한국어](https://github.com/seon0313/unwork_countdown/blob/main/README_KOR.md)

-A minimalist desktop countdown widget designed for the 6 PM finish line.
+A minimalist desktop countdown widget designed for the finish line.
 It stays out of your way but keeps the goal in sight.

 ## 📝 Overview